malcomwu/plutr/README.md

   +----+----+ ,
   ```
   in which 1> refers to a console while 2$ a shell.
 The 3? and 4? are not defined yet.
+- Toolchains: FreeDOS in DOS& and FreeBSD in tcsh within QEMU
+- No network support in DOS for v1.0 while it is with tcsh.

+&DOS stands for disk operation system.   // others are Brand&&CPU OS
+                                         // Notolskrju example WinTel (kidding)
+ the history is as follows: IBM-PC by PC-DOS; IBM found out Gates in garazu;
+ IBM appricated Gates and also believe that he would not take over it.
+ Gates, thus said, I am famous, untill now and still till-ing.
+ IBM, therefore lost the PC domain who it led.
+By Willans and Taiwan mostly.
+ Because we copy-cat your public specs of both hard-&firmwars, without
+ touching your patterns.
+If touched, we hided it fairly well.% You agred.
+The
+ reasons, we try try see it, and try try see you.
+You're dull; no reaction.
+ (People's choice, (joke))

+&%The techonology is so-called by-passing surgery, in which the public spec(s)
+  are implanted with and within.
+It's hard-firm wares, you could not do the
+  deasembler.
+You could do reverse engineering to check us out.
+You did not
+  have time.
+I'm sorry to the Taiwaneses, thus, leaked.
+For the special-301
+  act; however, we did very hard to follow you.
+The main reason is because
+  we did not have money in a $ manner.
+However, if we had it, we still
+  pirate you because we have learned the habbit for decades.
+I'm almost
+  been released from you, by a Xrejected [Acept] Stemp-ed, with my proud!

 ## Author's Learning Plan
 - Compiler (LLVM, lexer, parser, ...)